A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex

-For simulation purposes, we consider one type of \ac{hp} and two types of \ac{mchp} technologies for the prosumers.
-We assume that half of the prosumers have \ac{hp} and the other half are equipped with \ac{mchp}.
-We assign to each prosumer a specific technology of \ac{hp} or \ac{mchp}, randomly.
-Tables \ref{table:hp} and \ref{table:mchp} show the data regarding these types and also their corresponding $\abs{b_i}$ parameters.
-The supplier gas and electricity prices are based on data from \cite{retailerprice} for the Netherlands and equal to $0.0861 \ \text{\euro}/\mathrm{kWh}$ and $0.1707 \ \text{\euro}/\mathrm{kWh}$, respectively.
-The price $p$ for both up- and down-regulation is set to $0.6 \ \text{\euro}/\mathrm{kWh}$ based on the settlement price data of TenneT from \cite{settlementprice} for a period where the \ac{tso} is under high stress.
-It should be noted that the \ac{tso} informs the aggregators about this price ex-ante.

-Both the convex formulation and the \ac{mip} formulation are implemented in MATLAB r2018b and solved by the Gurobi Optimizer \cite{gurobi}.
-The simulations were run on four Intel Xeon 2.6 GHz cores and 1024 GB internal memory of the Peregrine high performance computing cluster of the University of Groningen.

 The \ac{mip} solvers use complicated heuristic methods to find the optimal solution.
 Moreover, the computation time for computing an optimal solution is highly related to specific parameters of the problem.
 To find a rough estimate of the optimization run time, we implement a set of 1000 Monte Carlo simulations with uniformly generated random parameters $a_i$, $m_i$ and $f$ for the optimization problem.
 This is done for different numbers of prosumers.
 Table \ref{table:results} summarizes the run time results for these Monte Carlo scenarios.
 The last column of this table shows the number of scenarios (out of 1000 Monte Carlo scenarios) where the \ac{mip} problem leads to an infeasible solution or an optimal solution with higher cost than the convex problem.
-We refer to Figure~\ref{fig:runtime} and Table~\ref{table:results} for the results.